-- 3.23 Board members shall maintain the confidentiality of privileged information discussed in closed sessions. - 3.24 Board members shall not use/disclose confidential information for any purpose, including for personal gain or to the detriment of the Board. - 3.25 Board members shall not divulge confidential information, including personal information about an identifiable individual or information subject to solicitor-client privilege that a Board members becomes aware of because of his or her position, except when required by law or authorized by the Board to do so. - 3.26 Board members shall ensure that any personal information collected, used or disclosed by him or her is done in accordance with the Municipal Freedom of Information and Protection of Privacy Act. - 3.27 A Board member's duty of confidentiality with respect to private and confidential financial, business and/or commercial information, personnel information, student information, and legal matters and opinions extends beyond their term as a trustee.
-Inappropriate use of confidential information may constitute a criminal breach of trust contrary to section 122 of the Criminal Code (Canada).
+- 3.24 Board Members shall maintain the confidentiality of privileged information discussed in closed sessions. - 3.25 Board Members shall not use/disclose confidential information for any purpose, including for personal gain or to the detriment of the Board.
+Where there is doubt about the confidentiality of information, members may consult with the Director of Education or a designate or seek the advice of the Integrity Commissioner. - 3.26 Board Members shall not divulge confidential information, including personal information about an identifiable individual or information subject to solicitor-client privilege that a Board Member becomes aware of because of their position, except when required by law or authorized by the Board to do so. - 3.27 Board Members shall ensure that any personal information collected, used or disclosed by them is done in accordance with the Municipal Freedom of Information and Protection of Privacy Act. - 3.28 A Board Member's duty of confidentiality with respect to private and confidential financial, business and/or commercial information, personnel information, student information, and legal matters and opinions extends beyond their term as a trustee.
+Inappropriate use of confidential information may constitute a criminal breach of trust contrary to section 122 of the Criminal Code of Canada.